edwinvarghese4442/rowentas-sync/README.md

 This is a repository which contains ready-to-execute codes that can be used by cockpit builders/flight sim enthusiasts to send/receive aircraft variables such as parking brake, speed knob, throttle, lcd display etc.

-_Note: Currently, only receive data functionality works_
+_Note: Currently, only receive data of parking brake functionality works_

 **Key features of rowentas-sync:**-
 1. **Non-GUI based** mechanism.
 It's completely a C++ code based configuration